This #GivingTuesday, be a CHANGE AGENT

-Some feminists have sought to embrace certain types of pornography as validating their autonomy and sexual agency.
+Some have sought to embrace certain types of pornography as validating their autonomy and sexual agency.

 However, we believe pornography is inherently inconsistent with equality between men and women, and so it is inherently anti-feminist.
 Historically, pornography has been a product primarily created by men and intended for male vicarious access to women’s bodies.

-In modern days, even when female feminists create pornography, pornography is centered on the sexual objectification of the individuals being portrayed.
+In modern days, even when women create and direct pornography, pornography is centered on the sexual objectification of the individuals being portrayed.
 It is centered on reducing an individual to their body parts for personal private pleasure, which reinforces a patriarchy that views women’s bodies as public commodities.

 [i] Julie M. Albright, “Sex in America Online: An Exploration of Sex, Marital Status, and Sexual Identity in Internet Sex Seeking and Its Impacts,” Journal of Sex Research 45 (2008): 175–186.